yaodwwy/hexo-github/source/_posts/10-tips-for-developer-upgrade.md

 2、Whether to carry the basket?
 Eat eggs at noon or at work at night?
 3、Do I need to number the eggs?
 4、If I take the eggs in the wrong order and eat them?
-5、Do I need a camera on the basket?
+5、Do I need a camera on the basket to catch the eggs change?
 ......
 May not take into account so many problems in life
 But in the programing world